-The North-West Metropolitan Zone is made up of the following boys' high schools: Ashfield, Epping, Asquith, Normanhurst, Homebush, North Sydney and Randwick.
+The North-West Metropolitan Zone is made up of the following boys' high schools: Epping Boys, Ashfield Boys, Asquith Boys, Homebush Boys, Normanhurst Boys, North Sydney Boys and Randwick Boys.

 Epping Boys High School plays in both summer and winter grade competitions.
-In summer, the grade sports offered are: Cricket, Baseball, Basketball, Volleyball, Futsal, League Tag, Water Polo and Tennis.
-In winter, the grade sports offered are: Rugby, Football, Hockey, Tennis, Table Tennis, Badminton and Lawn Bowls.
-We offer sports in the following grades - Under 13, 14, 15 and Open Grade.
-The grades have A, B and some C, D and E divisions.
+In summer, the grade sports offered are: Cricket, Baseball, Basketball, Volleyball, Futsal, League Tag, Water Polo, Squash and Ultimate.
+In winter, the grade sports offered are: Rugby Union, Football, Hockey, Tennis, Table Tennis, Badminton and Lawn Bowls.
+Most sports offered are played in these grades: Under 13, 14, 15 and Open Grade.
+However, each sport varies and some ages may not run a competition in a particular sport.
+The grades may also have A, B and some C, D and E divisions.